atomius0/mirai-mod/readme.md

 A fork of Mir AI, modified to work with newer versions of the Ragnarok Online client.

-It also includes preliminary support for Homunculus S (based on [a MirAI modification by Spheres from the rathena.org forums](https://rathena.org/board/topic/96390-mirai-v122-homunculus-ai-rathena16797/)
+It also includes preliminary support for Homunculus S. (based on [a MirAI modification by Spheres from the rathena.org forums](https://rathena.org/board/topic/96390-mirai-v122-homunculus-ai-rathena16797/))

 * see also: [the original Mir AI v1.2 readme](readme_old.txt)